gerred/armada/README.md

 env_vars DB_USER: 'someuser'
 ```

-**You can call this method multiple times to specify multiple environmnet variables*
+**You can call this method multiple times to specify multiple environment variables**

 #### host - Specifies a host for a given task to interact with
 The `host` method takes 1 parameter which is a string containing the `host` and `port` of the docker api you would like to interact with.